-- A8: All documents related to exportation must be kept for a period of seven years.
+A8: All documents related to exportation must be kept for a period of seven years.

 Any failure to do so is an offence under GST Act 2014.
 Documents that have to be kept are as follows:

-- (a) Export declaration (form K2)
+- (a) Export declaration (form K2 / K8) with endorsement on Remarks column in Sistem Maklumat Kastam (SMK), "A claim for input tax under the GST Act 2014 will be made";

-- (b) Permit to transship or remove goods (K8) e.g. Goods removed for outright export from Free Industrial Zone, Pulau Pinang to LTA Bayan Lepas, Pulau Pinang or goods removed from Public Bonded Warehouse to LTA Bayan Lepas, Pulau Pinang.
+- (b) Permit to transship or remove goods (K8) e.g. Goods removed for outright export from Free Industrial Zone, Pulau Pinang to LTA Bayan Lepas, Pulau Pinang or goods removed from Public Bonded Warehouse to LTA Bayan Lepas, Pulau Pinang;

+- (c) Customs Official Receipt (COR);

-- (c) Sales invoices
+- (d) Sales invoices;

-- (d) Bill of lading
+- (e) Bill of lading;

-- (e) Shipping note
+- (f) Shipping note;

-- (f) Insurance note
+- (g) Insurance note;

-- (g) Payment document, such as documentary credit, debit advice, bank statement, etc.
+- (h) Payment document, such as documentary credit, debit advice, bank statement, etc.;

-- (h) Debit and Credit note
+- (i) Debit and Credit note;

-- (i) Tally sheet from Port Authority
+- (j) Tally sheet from Port Authority;

-- (j) Short ship/short landed certificate
+- (k) Short ship/short landed certificate; and

-- (k) Other documents related to export.
+- (I) Other documents related to export.